Castel Sant’Angelo tickets

 Best time to visit Castel Sant’Angelo

-The best time to visit Castel Sant’Angelo is as soon as they open at 9 am.
+The best time to visit Castel Sant’Angelo is when they open at 9 am.

 When you start early, you can avoid the peak hours of the Castle, which are 10 am to 3 pm.

-During these hours, waiting in lines can even take up to one hour.
+During these hours, waiting in lines can take up to one hour.

 When the number of visitors is too high, the museum’s administration may apply further restrictions on the entry, making your waiting time even longer.